-Intelligent systems operate autonomously in, and adapt to, complex, changing environments.
-While biological intelligent systems (including humans) have developed sophisticated abilities through interaction, evolution and learning in order to act successfully in our world, our understanding of these phenomena is still limited.
-The synthesis of intelligent, autonomous, learning systems remains a major scientific challenge.
+The International Max Planck Research School for Intelligent Systems aims to investigate and understand the organizing principles of artificially intelligent systems that can successfully interact with complex environments.
+While biological intelligent systems (including humans) have developed sophisticated abilities through interaction, evolution, and learning, our understanding of these phenomena is still limited.
+The synthesis of intelligent, autonomous learning systems remains a major scientific challenge.

-The goal of the International Max Planck Research School for Intelligent Systems will be to investigate and understand the organizing principles of artificially intelligent systems that can successfully interact with complex environments.
-The IMPRS-IS will deal with fundamental problems of intelligence: perception, action and learning.
-The IMPRS-IS will train a new generation of young academics and engineers, within a highly multi-disciplinary environment, enabling them to tackle the fundamental challenge of intelligent systems.
+The IMPRS-IS addresses these fundamental problems of intelligence: perception, action, and learning.
+The doctoral program is training a new generation of young academics and engineers within a highly multi-disciplinary environment, enabling them to tackle the fundamental challenge of intelligent systems.